blutorange/primefaces-monaco/README.md

 # Demo

 There's a demo project with the editor under `/demo`.
+It contains several linked pages that demonstrate one editor feature each.
+They also include a short description of what is supposed to happen and thus can be used for integration testing as well.

 To run it, first build the editor via `mvn clean install`,  then

 ```bash
 cd demo